Discover the past

 Though all of the original committee have now passed away, a new committee was brought together in 2022 to take Strathblane Heritage forward into a new era.
 Our first major project has been the production of this website.
 We hope you like our new logo, which is inspired by one of the designs registered with the Board of Trade by the Blanefield printworks.

-The current committee comprises Anne & Alastair Balfour (co-chairs), Jane Parfitt (treasurer and membership), Jude Gregor (secretary), Susan Kelly and Jim Neill.
+The current committee comprises Anne & Alastair Balfour (co-chairs), Jane Parfitt (treasurer and membership), Jude Gregor (secretary), Susan Kelly, Alastair Smith and Jim Neill.
 Public meetings are held on the third Monday of the months of September, October, November, January, February and March at 7.30pm in the Village Club.
 All are welcome.
 Annual membership is £10.
 Guests £3 per meeting.